MohamedRadwan-DevOps/devops-step-by-step/source/reviews.md

 I was in the first batch attending the course, I am considered one of the people who are shifting their career to DevOps, I will briefly try to explain my fondness with the course.

-My fondness could be expressed  in two parts:
+I liked the course because of 2 reasons:
-	The first part is: DevOps as a field.
+	The first reason is: DevOps as a field.
-	The second part is: Mentoring and Support Program.
+	The second reason is: Mentoring and Support Program.

 The course was a detailed roadmap for the DevOps Career, the course taught me what to learn, when to learn it, and how to apply what I learn practically; And this is the Course's Strongest Suit.
 I did not see this in any other course,specially in the DevOps Field.

 Most of the other courses usually delve right away into Technology or Tools, where as with Mohamed Radwan, I learned Architecture from scratch, and he explained the definitions and practices in detail.

-By following this path, it made me technology and tool Agnostic, and this gave me the flexibility to learn any new tool whenever i want it.
+By following this path, it made me technology and tool Agnostic, and this gave me the flexibility to learn any new tool whenever I want it.

-Now for the second part, the community on the Q&A Platform, really helped me solve any issue i faced when solving the assignment, wether it be from Mohamed Radwan Personally or any one in the course!
+Now for the second part, the community on the Q&A Platform, really helped me solve any issue I faced when solving the assignment, wether it be from Mohamed Radwan Personally or any one in the course!

-The final point which i will discuss is the Mentorship program, Mohamed Radwan's Thinking and directives are very practical.
+The final point which I will discuss is the Mentorship program, Mohamed Radwan's Thinking and directives are very practical.

 Let me give you an example to clarify, one of the traits he hammered into us in this age of informational chaos, is Priority Setting!

-This taught me what and when to learn, and how to maximize the benefit of what i learned, and this saved alot of effort and time!
+This taught me what and when to learn, and how to maximize the benefit of what I learned, and this saved alot of effort and time!

 And thus Priority setting has become a staple in my everyday life.

-Currently, i am continuing with Mohamed Radwan in the Mentoring and Technical Support program, and i want to close by saying Thank you Mohamed Radwan and Good Luck!
+Currently, I am continuing with Mohamed Radwan in the Mentoring and Technical Support program, and I want to close by saying Thank you Mohamed Radwan and Good Luck!

 Reviewer's Video (Arabic)